scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Every entry in the `votes` sequence MUST be unique.<br>
 Further restrictions on votes are discussed in [](#update).

 **Note:** The `votes` sequence of indices is mandatory in order to prevent stripping voting signatures from the TRC.
-Absence of the `votes` sequence makes it possible to transform a TRC with more voting signatures than the [](#quorum) into multiple verifiable TRCs with the same payload, but different voting signature sets.
+Absence of the `votes` sequence makes it possible to transform a TRC with more voting signatures than the defined voting quorum (see [](#quorum)) into multiple verifiable TRCs with the same payload, but different voting signature sets.
 This would violate the requirement of uniqueness of a TRC.

 ##### `votingQuorum` Field {#quorum}